This Chocolate Peanut Butter Cake combines two of my favorite flavors into one epic dessert recipe!

 adapted from Better Homes & Gardens

-Like this cake recipe?
+Like this chocolate peanut butter cake recipe?
 You’ll love these too!

 - Funfetti Coffe Cake